anujs2099/rhce-sample-exams_1st-edition/lab5.md

 Using Ansible in Large Environments

--  Project directory name is /home/ansible/rhce-sample-exams_1st-edition/files/lab5/task8/
+-  Project directory name is ~/rhce-sample-exams_1st-edition/files/lab5/task8/
--  Use the inventory file & configuration file from lab1/task2
 -  Analyze the project in the ./lab directory
    - optimize it for use in a large environment
    - try to fix the errors